 - Our Partnering for Pintail Program is working to provide Pacific Flyway waterfowl managers with improved data and harvest models, supporting sound science and equitable hunter opportunity.

-- Analyzed the Bay Delta Conservation Plan and other water initiatives to protect water supplies for wetlands and other key waterfowl habitat.
+- Analyzed the California Water Fix and Eco Restore, or "Twin Tunnels," plan and other water initiatives to protect water supplies for wetlands and other key waterfowl habitat.

 - We are increasing hunter opportunity through working cooperatively with DFW and USFWS on public land hunt programs, as well as initiatives such as the SHARE Program to provide public access to private lands.